Specialty Services

 Our Binocular Vision Evaluation goes beyond testing for 20/20 vision and evaluates all the visual skills critical to reading and learning, such as:

 Do the two eyes aim, move, and work as a coordinated team?
-Weaknesses in binocular (two-eyed) vision and eye teaming skills can cause numerous difficulties, including convergence insufficiency and poor depth perception
+Weaknesses in binocular (two-eyed) vision and eye teaming skills can cause numerous difficulties, including convergence insufficiency and poor depth perception. - Eye Focusing Skills

 Most people don’t realize that our eyes are actually part of the brain and that the information that our eyes see has to be transmitted to the brain for us to understand what we are looking at.
 When children are making reversals or seem to be seeing things backwards, have difficulty recognizing the same word twice (on next page), have trouble with visual memory such as remembering what they read or have trouble copying from the board, a visual information processing evaluation is often recommended.